 Spotted lanternfly was first detected in North America in 2014, in Berks County, Pennsylvania.
 Soon after its discovery, the Pennsylvania Department of Agriculture (PDA) established a State quarantine in the affected area to restrict the pest’s movement.

-Subsequently, USDA confirmed single spotted lanternfly detections in Delaware, Maryland, New Jersey, and New York in 2017 and 2018.
-USDA also confirmed localized spotted lanternfly infestations in Virginia, New Jersey, and Delaware in 2018.
-USDA is working with State cooperators to detect, control, and suppress spotted lanternfly, and help to safeguard American agriculture and natural resources.
+Subsequently, USDA confirmed spotted lanternfly infestations in Virginia, New Jersey, Delaware, and Maryland.
+USDA also confirmed a single dead spotted lanternfly detection in New York and Massachusetts.
+USDA is working with its State cooperators to detect, contain, control and suppress spotted lanternfly, and help to safeguard American agriculture and natural resources.

 National Policy Manager